FightlolYes/logorbit/README.md

 - [License](#license)

-## Changelog [1.2.0] - 2023-08-20
+## Changelog [1.2.1] - 2023-08-20

 ### Added
-- Introduced the `logDebug()` function for logging debug messages in a seperate file (JSON/Text)
+- Introduced the `setDirName()` function to set a name for logging directory

 ### Changed
-- Enhanced console logging format to include a consistent prefix and timestamp.
+- Restructured README.md

 ## Installation